viktor-evdokimov/tidewave_phoenix/pages/editors/cursor.md

 ### SSE connection

-Note: as mentioned above, we do not recommend this approach!
+As mentioned above, we do not recommend this approach at the moment.

 ```json
 {